Derev05/derev05.github.io/_posts/2025-12-07-setting-up-pfsense.md

 Advanced Settings
 ----
 After the pfSense setup wizard, I enabled the option to disable hardware checksum offloading.
-In particular, this is used to avoid some issues that arise with the settings on some netowrk interfaces.
+In particular, this is used to avoid some issues that arise with the settings on some network interfaces.

 ![pfSense Advanced Settings](/assets/img/setting-up-pfsense/pfsense-advanced-settings.png)